Biodiversity, part 2: land use and biodiversity

 Effects of land use on biodiversity

 In the figure below, we plot species richness over time, showing what happens when someone converts a piece of nature.
 During conversion, there is a rapid decrease in species richness.
 After that, we assume there is a stable situation and that there are no further changes in species richness.
-We also assume that at some point, the occupation stops and a restoration takes place that results in a gradual increase of species richness.
+We also assume that at some point, the occupation stops and restoration takes place which results in a gradual increase in species richness.

 Whether a natural system can restore itself to its original species richness is unclear, as is the time needed for this to happen.
 However, we find it reasonable to assume that we need to compare the current impact to a situation where no impact takes place.
 The surface area of the square and the triangle, multiplying the species lost by the time before they were restored, indicate the total damage we inflict.